madatoo/juiceme-ms4/README.md

 This page has a white background to be much more readable for users, font colour is black to keep good contrast between text and background.
 The logo has purple, green, red and "dirty" yellow as main colours, so navigation, footer, headings and call to action (CTA) buttons and links have a combination of those main colours.

+I decidded to replace the yellow hedings to the yellow with black shade to improve the contrast ratio between the white background and the yellows headings.
+This solution is better for users (they eyes are not too much tired) and the page still looking good.

 ### Wireframes
 1. Home Page Wireframe